retail-ai-inc/bean/README.md

 ```
 or
 ```
-bean init github.com/me/my_project  // if the project will be published.
+bean init github.com/me/my_project
 ```

+The above command will produce a nice directory structure with all necessary configuration files and code to start your project quickly.

 ## Service-Repository Pattern
 Bean is using service repository pattern for any database, file or external transaction.
 The `repository` provides a collection of interfaces to access data stored in a database, file system or external service.
 Data is returned in the form of `structs` or `interface`.
 The main idea to use `Repository Pattern` is to create a bridge between models and handlers.
 Here is a simple pictorial map to understand the service-repository pattern in a simple manner: